-My Upcoming Presentation at API Strategy & Practice, 2017
+Presentation at API Strategy & Practice, 2017: Testing Layers

 Like what you see?
 Sign up for my Weekly Tech Leadership Newsletter:

-Anyway, my talk will be about creating a test plan for distributed architectures.
+My talk was about creating a test plan for distributed architectures.

 If you're building software that is intended to be accessed over a REST API, you're most likely using HTTP as your border between applications or services.
 This means that in your automated testing, you need to test each API internally (through unit and integration tests) as well as how it interacts with its siblings and dependent services.

-I've actually written a brief post on this topic here on my blog before, but this presentation will be a bit more generalized since my audience will likely be using a variety of languages and frameworks.
-Plus, I've got to get a lot of information into my 20 minute time slot, but I feel confident we can cover some meaty stuff quickly.
+I've actually written a brief post on this topic here on my blog before, but this presentation was a bit more generalized since my audience is using a variety of languages and frameworks.
+Plus, I had to get a lot of information into my 20 minute time slot.

 Why do you need to test distributed systems?